 Twin it! is mobilising all 27 EU Member States to submit at least one 3D digitised heritage asset to the data space by the end of the campaign in 2024.
 The selected asset can be cultural heritage at risk, among the most physically visited monuments, buildings and sites in that country, or belong to a category with low levels of digitisation, directly supporting the Recommendations’ goals.
 The 3D digitised asset should be of high technical quality, showcasing European excellence.

-This pan-European 3D collection will be showcased during a final high-level event in Brussels, planned in the framework of the Belgian Presidency.
-The final event will take place alongside a meeting of the Council of the EU so that Ministers of Culture could join and renew their commitment to the Recommendations, Europeana and the data space.
-The collection would be then hosted in a dedicated online collection.
+This pan-European 3D collection was showcased during a final high-level event in Brussels, planned in the framework of the Belgian Presidency.
+The final event took place alongside a meeting of the Council of the EU so that Ministers of Culture could join and renew their commitment to the Recommendations, Europeana and the data space.

 Twin it! kicked-off on 21 June 2023 during the Swedish Presidency of the EU.
 It is in full swing under Spain’s Presidency and will come to an end during Belgium’s Presidency in 2024.